soizhiwen/FedTDD/README.md

-# [ECML PKDD 2025] FedTDD
+# [ECML PKDD 2025] FedTDD: Federated Time Series Generation on Feature and Temporally Misaligned Data

-This is the repository for Federated Time Series Generation on Feature and Temporally Misaligned Data.
+This is the repository for [Federated Time Series Generation on Feature and Temporally Misaligned Data](https://arxiv.org/abs/2410.21072).
 The backbone model of FedTDD is based on [Diffusion-TS](https://github.com/Y-debug-sys/Diffusion-TS).

 ## Getting Started
 Follow the steps below to set up the environment.